chazzka/clanekcathedral/clanek.md

 Figure X shows one more crucial observation.
-The area marked by LOF algorithm is cut in the right side.
+The area marked by the LOF algorithm is cut on the right side.
 Since we fit the data on both Time and Observed values, the algorithm treats all the Time values as part of the neighborhood.
-This is an undesired behavior in the sense of time series datamining, since the Time variable value is constantly rising.
+This is an undesired behavior in the sense of time series datamining, since the Time variable value constantly rises.

 #### Time variable preprocessing
 In the above sections we described a problem with constantly rising time variable value.